 Atrium was founded in 1981 as a healthcare provider.
 Since 2006, it has become a prominent developer and manufacturer of hernia mesh products available in the United States.

 Atrium currently manufactures ten different types of hernia mesh products.
-These include the C-QUR line as well as a few other products.
+These include the C-QUR hernia mesh line as well as a few other products.

 - C-QUR MOSAIC is produced as flat sheets made of polypropylene and coated with omega 3 fatty acids.